EXCLUSIVE-Malaysia's Edotco, backers plan stake sales in hot telco towers market -sources

 The sources said the bulk of the proceeds from the share sales will likely fund Edotco's business expansion.

-When asked for a comment by Reuters on Friday, INCJ said it would respond next week.
+When asked for a comment by Reuters on Friday, INCJ said it would respond the following week.
 The state-backed fund had tried to sell down its stake in the last few years.

 Edotco also counts Malaysian sovereign wealth fund Khazanah Nasional and pension fund KWAP among its investors.